johnleejunhan12/hill-climb-painter/README.md

 To generate a highly realistic and detailed painting, thousands of textures may be applied.
 However, as the level of detail increases, the canvas resolution eventually becomes the limiting factor, no matter how many textures are used.
 Typically, a canvas size of 200-300 pixels strikes a good balance between computational speed and visual quality.
 For finer detail, you can increase the canvas size, though this will result in longer processing times.

 The example below compares two paintings, each generated with 10,000 textures and identical parameter settings, except for the computational canvas size.
-Despite having the same output resolution, the painting created on a 300px canvas appears significantly more detailed than the other one created on a 100px canvas, demonstrating the impact of computational resolution on final quality.
+Despite having the same output resolution, the painting created on a 300px canvas appears significantly more detailed than the one created on a 100px canvas, demonstrating the impact of computational resolution on final quality.